rkamradt/naivefront/README.md

-# my-react-app
+# naivefront
-A simple react app for a tutorial
+A simple react front end for naivecoin